Agarciafernandez/MTT/readme.txt

 - Evaluation of multi-target trackers (filters that estimate a set of trajectories) is based on the linear programming implementation of the trajectory GOSPA metric (GOSPA metric for sets of trajectories) and its decomposition into localisation errors for properly detected targets, and costs for false, missed targets, and track switches [15].

-- Open access versions of the above papers can be found in https://www.liverpool.ac.uk/electrical-engineering-and-electronics/staff/angel-garcia-fernandez/publications/

 - A relevant online course on multiple target tracking by Chalmers University is provided in Youtube and edX:

 https://www.youtube.com/channel/UCa2-fpj6AV8T6JK1uTRuFpw